The Ultimate Guide to Club Ties

 Interestingly, the club tie as we know it predated the modern tie.
 English men used to wear silk strips (often in the form of cravats) bearing insignias indicating their membership in a men's club or military regiment.
-As cravats evolved into ties, club ties changed shape slightly, but maintained their symbolic indication of membership.
+As cravats evolved into ties, club ties changed shape slightly but maintained their symbolic indication of membership.

 While club ties are typically associated with either men's clubs or regiments, they have also been commonly worn by football clubs and rugby clubs.
 As these clubs have grown in precedence and popularity, the use of club ties by this segment has grown significantly relative to growth in the club, and especially in the regiment segments.

-School ties - striped ties indicating one's attendance at a certain school or university - are also sometimes called club ties.
+School ties—striped ties indicating one's attendance at a certain school or university—are also sometimes called club ties.

 After World War I, club ties experienced a resurgence in popularity, especially in America, as the nation experienced a new wave of prosperity.
 The trend encouraged menswear companies such as Brooks Brothers to market club ties to the masses.

-It was at this point that club ties departed form the world of exclusive clubs and became a fashion statement in their own right.
+It was at this point that club ties departed from the world of exclusive clubs and became a fashion statement in their own right.
 Though men continued to wear club ties that indicated their belonging to a special organization, more and more fashionable individuals sported club ties indicating membership in nothing at all.

 An interesting development in the world of club ties came when brands took their design a step further by creating their own exclusive insignias.
 By doing so, these brands created club ties that did not communicate membership in a men's club or regiment, but rather in a brand.
 Perhaps this suggests that brands are becoming a replacement to old-timey men's clubs, just as some are suggesting that brands are beginning to take on the same cultural characteristics as religious symbols (which are signs of membership in their own right).